Universal Image Immunization against Diffusion-based Image Editing via Semantic Injection: Related Work

 \section{Related Work}

-\paragraph{Text-Conditioned Diffusion Models.} Text-to-image (T2I) diffusion models generate images conditioned on text prompts by learning to reverse a gradual noising process.
-Recent works such as DALL·E 2~\citep{ramesh2022hierarchical}, Imagen~\citep{saharia2022photorealistic}, and Stable Diffusion~\citep{rombach2022high} have demonstrated remarkable performance by leveraging powerful language models and cross-attention mechanisms.
-Building upon the success of T2I models, several approaches have been developed to enable text-guided image editing.
-DiffEdit~\citep{couairon2022diffedit} introduces a mask-based editing framework that identifies editable regions in the image, while Imagic~\citep{kawar2023imagic} fine-tunes diffusion models on individual images to better preserve identity during editing.
-InstructPix2Pix~\citep{brooks2023instructpix2pix} further advances this line of the works by training on instruction-edit pairs, allowing for generalizable and intuitive editing based on natural language instructions.
-In addition, Stable Diffusion~\citep{rombach2022high} provides native support for text-guided image editing tasks such as img2img and inpainting, enabling users to modify existing images in a semantically coherent way based on textual prompts. {While these models exhibit remarkable performance, their growing risk of malicious use raises concerns about content authenticity and motivates research into image protection methods that enable safe and controllable editing.} \paragraph{Image Immunization.}
+\paragraph{\textbf{\textup{Text-Conditioned Diffusion Models.}}} Text-to-image diffusion models generate images conditioned on text prompts by learning to reverse a gradual noising process.
+Recent models such as DALL·E 2~\cite{ramesh2022hierarchical}, Imagen~\cite{saharia2022photorealistic}, and Stable Diffusion~\cite{rombach2022high} have demonstrated remarkable performance by leveraging language models and cross-attention mechanisms.
+Building on this success, DiffEdit~\cite{couairon2022diffedit} introduces mask-based editing by identifying editable regions, while Imagic~\cite{kawar2023imagic} fine-tunes diffusion models on individual images to preserve identity.
+InstructPix2Pix~\cite{brooks2023instructpix2pix} advances this direction by training on instruction--edit pairs, enabling intuitive edits from natural language instructions.
+While these models enable powerful editing, their malicious use raises concerns about content authenticity and motivates image protection methods for safer, more controllable editing.